-The purpose of the scene must relate to the overall story.
+The purpose must relate to the overall story.
 If it’s not driving the story forward, then ask yourself what is the point of including the scene in your novel.

-Here are some examples of the way the purpose of a scene can drive the story forward.
+Here are some examples of the way the purpose can drive the story forward.
 You can choose one of these to define your purpose or come up with your own definitions.

 - Build suspense